ClosingBracket/osv/README.md

 ```
 Please note that even though the **aarch64** version of OSv kernel should build fine, most likely it will **not** run as the ARM part of OSv has not been well maintained and tested due to the lack of volunteers.

-TODO: Link to the wiki page about running apps - JVM, Rust, etc. For more information about various example apps you can build and run on OSv, please read [the osv-apps repo README](https://github.com/cloudius-systems/osv-apps#osv-applications).

 ## Running OSv

 Running an OSv image, built by ```scripts/build```, is as easy as: